philippta/castspeech/README.md

 # CastAudio

-CastAudio is a simple command-line tool that allows you to cast audio files to Google Cast devices on your local network.
+CastAudio is a command-line tool that allows you to cast text-to-speech audio to Google Cast devices on your local network.

 ## Features

 - Automatically discovers Google Cast devices on the local network
+- Converts text to speech using Google's TTS service
+- Caches generated audio files for future use
 - Hosts the audio file on a temporary HTTP server
 - Casts the audio to the discovered device